 5. Print off the checklist of “What to Bring to Camp” so your child can begin to pack weeks in

 advance.
-This will allow time to take him to the store for any items you don’t already have.
+This will allow time to take them to the store for any items you don’t already have.

-6. Assure your child that she is going to have a wonderful time at camp and that you will be
+6. Assure your child that he/she is going to have a wonderful time at camp and that you will be

-praying for her to have a great week.
-Tell him that you look forward to hearing all about his
+praying for him/her to have a great week.
+Tell them that you look forward to hearing all about their

-time at camp when he gets back home.
+time at camp when he/she gets back home.

 7. You might send a little care package in your child’s suitcase that has a small note or a note to